fari03/Ninja-Image-Editor/README.md

 # Ninja Image Editor

 Ninja Image Editor is a simple web-based image editing tool that allows users to apply various filters and transformations to images.
-It provides an intuitive interface for adjusting saturation, brightness, applying grayscale, inversion, and performing rotations and flips.
+It provides an intuitive interface for adjusting saturation, and brightness, applying grayscale, inversion, and performing rotations and flips.

 ## Features